Armstrong Versus Tempstar Gas Furnace

 As you can see from the top these are very similar in components and even in the warranties.
 Both are Energy Star rated furnaces and while one is 98% AFUE and the other is 97% AFUE it’s nearly the same.
-Only a slight difference in efficiency which means return on investment will also be slight from the Armstrong to the Tempstar with the Tempstar furnace having the slight edge.
+Only a slight difference in efficiency which means the return on investment will also be slight from the Armstrong to the Tempstar with the Tempstar furnace having the slight edge.

 Speaking of set up for a new gas furnace we move to control.
 Control for a new gas furnace is important.
 Either thermostat can be used with a conventional thermostat and both thermostats offering communicating thermostat features.
 This feature will require you to make a choice between a conventional thermostat or a communicating thermostat.

 The choice here is that if something goes wrong with the communicating thermostat you have to purchase a new one from the dealer.
 Whereas, if the conventional thermostat goes bad you can buy one off the shelf at a hardware store.
-Furthermore, this decision, for me, would depend on the warranty and quality and dependability of the contractor.
+Furthermore, this decision, for me, would depend on the warranty and quality, and dependability of the contractor.

 Heat Exchanger and Diagnostics

 Diagnostics are important when something goes wrong.
-As with any piece of equipment that has moving parts and electrical connections things with go bad over time.
+As with any piece of equipment that has moving parts and electrical connections things go bad over time.
 When whatever goes bad with your furnace (hopefully it won’t) then you want quick and efficient service and troubleshooting.
 Good furnace diagnostics help a technician solve problems quicker so the repair can be done in a timely manner.

-As mentioned above, I think the Tempstar has the edge for the warranties as they offer a no hassle lifetime replacement for the heat exchanger.
+As mentioned above, I think the Tempstar has the edge for the warranties as they offer a no-hassle lifetime replacement for the heat exchanger.
 Either way, both have lifetime limited warranties on heat exchangers so you are covered for the heat exchangers in these furnaces.
 The other components are covered under a 10-year limited warranty.

 Dual Fuel Gas Furnace Capabilities

-What is dual fuel?
+What is dual-fuel?
 Dual fuel is when a gas furnace is paired with a heat pump.
 A heat pump offers both heating and cooling using the refrigeration process.
 Air source heat pumps typically use electric heat strips for back heat.
 Back up heat for a heat pump is necessary for the defrost mode.

 A heat pump, in the winter, will accumulate frost or ice on the outside unit.
 This frost or ice needs to be removed.
 To facilitate this, all air source heat pumps have a defrost mode.